midtown-ai/glossary/_posts/2024-06-05-getting-started-with-latex.markdown

                                      % default font size = 10pt
                                      % default paper size = a4paper

-\usepackage{graphicx}                % Package required for inserting images
+\usepackage{graphicx}                % Package required for inserting images, such as PNG, etc.

 \title{tests}                        % Metadata used to generate title
 \author{Emmanuel Mayssat}